defold/extension-autotiling/README.md

+# THIS IS AN EXPERIMENTAL AND NON WORKING EXTENSION - IGNORE!

 # extension-autotiling

 This is an extension for applying 4- or 8-bit autotiling while painting on a Defold tilemap.
 The extension uses the solution described in this blog post: